candy-chat/candy-plugins/slash-commands/README.md

 * `/part` OR `/leave` - Leaves the current MUC room.
 * `/topic This will be the new topic` - Sets the topic for the current room to "This will be the new topic".
 May not work due to server settings.
 * `/clear` - Clears the scrollback in the current room.
-* `/invite user` (from the room) OR `/invite &lt;user&gt; room roomPassword` - Invites the user/nickname to the specified room, or current room, with optional password.
+* `/invite user` (from the room) OR `/invite <user> room roomPassword` - Invites the user/nickname to the specified room, or current room, with optional password.
-* `/kick nickname` OR `/kick &lt;nickname&gt; comment` - Ejects the user "username" from the current room.
+* `/kick nickname` OR `/kick <nickname> comment` - Ejects the user "username" from the current room, possibly with explaination.
 Must be a MUC admin for this to work.

 ### Presence